saikotek/docs/pages/storage_and_backup/object_storage/s3_bucket_lifecycle/guide.en-gb.md

 ///

-## In practice
+## Instructions

 ### Using the CLI

-As a prerequisite, you must have a bucket containing data on which you want to apply the lifecycle configuration and have the necessary permissions (by default the bucket owner or given the **s3:putLifecycleConfiguration** via a user access policy) to do so.
+As a prerequisite, you must have a bucket containing data on which you want to apply the lifecycle configuration and have the necessary permissions (by default the bucket owner or the **s3:putLifecycleConfiguration** permission given via a user access policy) to do so.

 /// details | Create a lifecycle configuration file using your favorite editor.